beto-rodriguez/LiveCharts2/docs/samples/general/customLegends/template.md

             SKTypeface = SKTypeface.FromFamilyName("Courier New") // mark
         }; // mark

-    public SolidColorPaint LedgendBackgroundPaint { get; set; } = // mark
+    public SolidColorPaint LegendBackgroundPaint { get; set; } = // mark
         new SolidColorPaint(new SKColor(240, 240, 240)); // mark
 }
 ```

 ![custom]({{ assets_url }}/docs/_assets/legend-custom-style.png)

-## Tooltip control from scratch
+## Legend control from scratch

 You can also create your own legend, the recommended way is to use the LiveCharts API (example bellow) but you can
-use anything as tooltip as soon as it implements the `IChartLegend<T>` interface.
+use anything as legend as soon as it implements the `IChartLegend<T>` interface.
 At the following example we build
 a custom control to render legends in our charts using the LiveCharts API.

 ## CustomLegend.cs